pydsgz/DeepVOG/README.md

 tui = deepvog.tui(base_dir) # base_dir is where you put your video data.
 tui.run()
 ```
+DeepVOG first fits a 3D eyeball model from a video clip.
+Base on the eyeball model, it can estimate the gaze direction on other videos.
+It has no problem that you fit an eyeball model and infer the gaze directions both from the same video clip.
+For clinical use, users may want to have a separate clip where the subject performed a calibration paradigm, specifically for model fitting. <br/>

 For organization of data, it is recommended the base_dir follows the structure below: <br/>
 ```
 /base_dir